-- Clinical rotations provide more than 1,000 hours of real-world experience in diverse healthcare settings.
+- Clinical rotations provide at least 700 hours of real-world experience in diverse healthcare settings.

 While you can expect to devote a lot of time and energy to the program, you’ll never feel like you’re on your own.
 Our faculty and staff are readily available to help you keep pace every step of the way.

 Taking the NCLEX-RN

 We take great pride in preparing our students to sit for the NCLEX-RN.
 Passing your licensure exam is the last step in becoming a registered nurse.
 To be eligible to take the NCLEX, you must first apply for licensure with the board of nursing/regulatory body in the state in which you intend to practice.
 After applying, you will need to register to take the NCLEX.
 Once you receive an Authorization to Test (ATT) number from Pearson VUE, you can then schedule a testing time.

 Because Wisconsin is a member of the Enhanced Nurse Licensure Compact (eNLC), you will have the option to apply for a multistate license.
 If you are a resident of Wisconsin, this means that, upon passing the NCLEX-RN and receiving licensure, you could be licensed to practice in 27 states (as of January 19, 2018).